alphagov/government-service-design-manual/the-team/index.md

 ## Working with consultants and specialists

-How can teams work with specialists and SMEs and what can you do to make sure their onboarding is smooth?
+How should you go about procuring specialists, and what can you do to make sure their onboarding is as smooth as possible?

 [Read more >](workingwithconsultantsandspecialists.html)